Russian Kyiv convoy: Strategic analysis

 Commentary discussing the column soon after its appearance assumed it was originally a column that would enter Ukraine, move south to Kyiv, and then encircle it with a siege.

 On 3 March 2022, CNN cited former Finnish defense intelligence expert Martti Kari in saying that, strategically, the stalled column presented two main threats to its ongoing campaign.
-Firstly that the column, now stalled, could be an easy target suffering attacks that may eventually destroy it.
+Firstly that the column, now stalled, could be an easy target, suffering attacks that may eventually destroy it.
 Secondly the stalled column, as the situation got worse for those within it, would cause morale problems clearly not just for those in the column, but other Russian troops that heard of its plight.

 Some commentary has indicated that the troops in the convoy contained many supply trucks, and the soldiers in the convoy survived by eating the supplies in the trucks, which the convoy had intended to deliver to other units.
 Some have seen its plodding pace and logistical issues as emblematic of Russia's efforts in the war in general.

-The column was either anticipated to form part of a planned siege of Kyiv, with the vehicles and troops fanning out to take up their positions, or it may have been a supply convoy to replenish food and ammunition to troops already engaged in the area, or the aim may have been to set up a forward base of operations for attacks on Kyiv.
+The column was either anticipated to form part of a planned siege of Kyiv, with the vehicles and troops fanning out to take up positions, serve as a supply convoy to replenish food and ammunition to troops already engaged in the area, or set up a forward base of operations for attacks on Kyiv.

-Ukrainian engagements on logistic
+Ukrainian attacks

 "Attack the first" method

 The ABC reported on 3 March that ground attacks with anti-tank weapons had destroyed numerous vehicles.
 It noted that the attacking forces had deliberately attacked the start of the column, destroying vehicles and creating ad-hoc roadblocks, with the following vehicles unable to pass.
 On 11 March, a senior U.S. defense official stated that Ukrainian forces had made several attacks on the convoy with ground fire, such as shoulder-fired FGM-148 Javelin anti-tank missiles delivered by Western countries.
 Ukrainian units have set up various obstacles and roadblocks in its anticipated path, including "parking trams, buses and large vehicles".

-Ukrainian snipers have engaged troops from their position and killed individual Russian soldiers.
-High-level Russian officials at the convoy have been killed by Ukrainian snipers.
-On 3 March, Major General Andrei Sukhovetsky, deputy commander of the Combined Arms Army of the Central Military District, was killed by Ukrainian sniper fire when he ventured to the front of the stalled convoy.
+Ukrainian snipers engaged troops from their position and killed individual Russian soldiers.
+High-level Russian officials at the convoy were killed by Ukrainian snipers.
+On 3 March, Major General Andrei Sukhovetsky, deputy commander of the 41st Combined Arms Army of the Central Military District, was killed by Ukrainian sniper fire when he ventured to the front of the stalled convoy.
 At that point, he was the highest-ranking Russian official killed.

 Ukrainian Aerorozvidka group also assisted with their own-built drones, some capable of dropping up to 1.5 kg bombs and firing rocket-propelled anti-tank grenades.